Table of contents

 10. Ruby Lane

-Similar to Etsy, Ruby Lane is a niche marketplace that specializes in selling high-quality vintage fashion and collectibles, along with traditional art, antiques, and jewelry.
+Similar to Etsy, Ruby Lane is one of best alternatives to eBay that specializes in selling high-quality vintage fashion and collectibles, along with traditional art, antiques, and jewelry.
 If your target market is women up to 40 years old, then this marketplace will be a great eBay alternative option you can think of.

 All the listings here have a fixed price which is $0.19 per listing, but you don’t have to pay any commissions.
 However, be careful with the set-up cost and maintenance fee, especially if you are growing to be a big seller here.